-Corporate travel policies are put into place to help guide employees with decisions when booking hotels and flights for business trips.
+Corporate travel policies are put into place to help guide employees with decisions when booking business hotels and flights for business trips.
 These guidelines typically include a maximum hotel rate per night, cabin class for flights, and other rules that help to control business travel costs without breaking the bank.

 When you set a blanket price of something like $300 per night, the hotels your employees stay at will vary drastically.
 It also means that some employees might always book rooms at $300 a night, even when they are in a city where corporate hotel rates are much less expensive, and $200 a night can still get them a 4 star hotel.

-Dynamic hotel pricing guidelines will solve both of these issues.
+Dynamic hotel pricing guidelines will solve both of these issues with business travel expenses.
 It will allow your employees the same level of comfort no matter where they are traveling to, and it will ensure that they book reasonable hotel rates and take advantage of corporate hotel discounts on every business trip.

-What is dynamic hotel pricing?
 It’s real time pricing info that changes your employee’s travel reimbursement amount based on the city.

 *Source: Business Travel News 2018 Corporate Travel Index